camme/noto-time/README.md

         service: [string], // defaults to 'noto-test'
         meta: [object], // defaults to [],
-        saveTimeout: [integer], // how often it should save to the database in ms. Defaults to 5000, }
+        saveTimeout: [integer], // how often it should save to the database in ms. Defaults to 5000,
+        enabled: true, // This can be set to false and noto-time will not log anything.
+It exists so you can have measurements
+                       // that might be turned off in production

+    }